 - Commercial and regulatory pathways to translate basic research

 - Knowledge translation and education

-EPIC will be guided by leadership from the University of Toronto, Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, University Health Network, Unity Health Toronto and an international advisory committee with experts possessing a broad view of infectious disease research, population-level implementation of countermeasures, industry partnerships and knowledge communication.
+EPIC is also guided by leadership from the University of Toronto, Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, Unity Health Toronto and University Health Network.

 Are there examples elsewhere of what you are trying to do?